HPDL Gardens and Seed Library

 Donations are welcome!

-The gardening books are available for 3 day loans only.
-Please return books!
+The gardening books and magazines are available for 3 day loans only.
+Please return to the library!

 How do I use seeds?

-The small tray labeled “Envelopes” has a small size of envelope that you can use to bring home seeds.
-You can write the details of each seed type onto separate small envelopes.
+The small tray labeled “Envelopes” has two sizes of envelopes that you can use to bring home small or large seeds.
+You can write the details of each seed type onto separate envelopes.
 Take enough seeds for your household from the library and place into envelopes.
-Use hand sanitizer.
 Bring seeds home and grow!

 Where have these seeds come from?